 Best Budget Wireless Option: CAT EYE – Padrone

 ATTENTION CABLE-FOBES!
-If you feel like a cable on your fork is going to ruin the aesthetics of your bike or you’re just concerned that it may get caught in something while you’re riding, the CAT EYE Padrone may just be what you’re looking for (again, you can check current price and availability on Amazon).
+If you feel like a cable on your fork is going to ruin the aesthetics of your bike or you’re just concerned that it may get caught in something while you’re riding, the CAT EYE Padrone may just be what you’re looking for.

 This cycle computer is just as simple to use as its previously presented little brother.
 In fact, it is even simpler because instead of having a single button to scroll through the different menus the base of the screen acts as one giant button which is touch sensitive.
 Just touch the bottom chin of the screen anywhere to jump to the next menu.